 JUNE 15, 2009

-The topic of easy-to-use, reliable wireless access to the internet came to the fore today, so I thought I should write about it.
 I heard from a number of people on our Yammer social network that they believed that our institution’s wireless service was difficult to connect to and only available in scattered areas around the campus.
-Tags: General Pedagogy Situated Social Technical Wireless campus internet learning physical spaces wi-fi wifi Some of you may be thinking “can’t students just go use a computer lab?
-To some extent, they can.
-Hosted by Edublogs.
+From a teaching and learning point of view, campus-wide internet access - or even access that targets social and learning spaces such as refectories, libraries, lecture rooms and labs - is what truly blends together online and face-to-face learning.
+Tags: General Pedagogy Situated Social Technical Wireless campus internet learning physical spaces wi-fi wifi

 June Hot List: Mobile Learning Content Community